Waggle dancing

 But you know what, for ages in the nineties after the Soviet Union broke up, everybody went off it.
 They were like, Oh sunflower oil, it’s so common.
 Everybody just suddenly got into very bad-quality olive oil.
 Suddenly, everyone was using olive oil.
 Now, recently in the past ten years, people were like, wait a minute, we’ve got this amazing produce and this amazing oil, why did we stop using that?
 I remember my mom, there was just a point where she went, Uhh, this olive oil is actually… it can be very amazing, but what we get in Ukraine is not very good quality, why are we not using what we’ve got growing in our backyard?

-It’s a reminder of much global trade has changed how we eat and what we eat, and the extent to which we’re all connected.
-You’ve already read about—or felt—how the war in Ukraine is ratcheting up food and fertiliser prices around the world, coming right off the back of Covid-19 and exacerbated by climate change and existing social inequities.
+It’s a reminder of how much global trade has changed how we eat and what we eat, and the extent to which we’re all connected.
+You’ve already read about—or felt—how the war in Ukraine is ratcheting up food and fertilizer prices around the world, coming right off the back of Covid-19 and exacerbated by climate change and existing social inequities.
 Together, Ukraine and Russia supply about thirty percent of the world’s wheat needs.
 Ukraine is also the world’s largest producer and exporter of sunflower oil, with Russia ranking a close second.

 Brought from Mexico to Europe in the early seventeenth century, sunflowers were cultivated in Ukraine from the mid-eighteenth century.
 These days, they are typically planted in April and harvested from mid-September to mid-October, predominantly in the southern and eastern regions of Ukraine—the hardest hit by war today.
 It’s fair to say they won’t be planted in the usual ritual this year.